polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Errors
 ---------
 #### NotMember
-Account is not a member

 ---------
 #### DuplicateProposal
-Duplicate proposals not allowed

 ---------
 #### ProposalMissing
-Proposal must exist

 ---------
 #### WrongIndex
-Mismatched index

 ---------
 #### DuplicateVote
-Duplicate vote ignored

 ---------
 #### AlreadyInitialized
-Members are already initialized!

 ---------
 #### TooEarly
-The close call was made too early, before the end of the voting.

 ---------
 #### TooManyProposals
-There can only be a maximum of `MaxProposals` active proposals.

 ---------
 #### WrongProposalWeight
-The given weight bound for the proposal was too low.

 ---------
 #### WrongProposalLength
-The given length bound for the proposal was too low.

 ---------